 Can dates increase blood pressure?

-No, there is currently no evidence that suggests that dates can increase blood pressure.
+No, there is currently no evidence in case of either type 2 or type 1 diabetes that suggests that dates can increase blood pressure.
 However, studies suggest that dates can help regulate blood pressure levels (15).

 Can we eat dates on an empty stomach?